 There is currently significant uncertainty about the future relationship between the United States and China with respect to trade policies and tariffs.
 We source a variety of finished products and component parts from China.
-Although we currently believe that most of those products-are not subject to tariffs, we cannot assure you that governmental authorities will agree with that position or that future actions may be taken by the United States or China to impose tariffs on those products and components or otherwise affect our ability to source those products and components, which could have an adverse effect on our future operations.
+Although we currently believe that most of those products are not subject to tariffs, we cannot assure you that governmental authorities will agree with that position or that future actions may not be taken by the United States or China to impose tariffs on those products and components or otherwise affect our ability to source those products and components, which could have an adverse effect on our future operations.
 In addition, certain of the products we obtain from China are currently subject to tariffs.
-Although we do not expect that the currently-applicable tariffs will have an adverse effect on our results of operations, we have raised prices on certain products to attempt to offset the effect of those tariffs, and we are also considering alternative sources of supply from manufacturers in other countries and moving certain manufacturing activities to our Old Bridge facility as additional ways to mitigate the effect of those tariffs.
-If our expectations regarding the effect of the currently-applicable tariffs prove to be incorrect and we are unable to offset or mitigate the effects of those tariffs, our future operating results may be adversely affected.
+Although we do not expect that the currently-applicable tariffs will have an adverse effect on our results of operations, we have raised prices on certain products to attempt to offset the effect of those tariffs, and we are also considering alternative sources of supply from manufacturers in other countries and moving certain manufacturing activities to our Old Bridge Facility as additional ways to mitigate the effect of those tariffs.
+If our expectations regarding the effect of the currently applicable tariffs, our future operating results may be adversely affected.